RADI: A low-rank ADI-type algorithm for large scale algebraic Riccati equations: Equivalences with other Riccati methods

 In the case of $\rank{C}=1$ and shifts equal to the eigenvalues of $\nice{H}$, the equality $\hX = \qX$ is already shown in \cite{BujB14}.
 Equality among the iterates generated by the other methods is a special case of what we have proved above. \end{proof}

-It is interesting to observe that \cite{LinSim13,MasOR14} also provide a low-rank variant of the Cayley subspace iteration algorithm: they give formulas for updating the factors of $\cX = \cZ (\cY)^{-1} (\cZ)^\tr$, where $\cZ \in \Complex^{n \times pk}$ and $\cY \in \Complex^{pk \times pk}$.
-The main difference in comparison to our RADI variant of the low-rank Riccati ADI iterations is that they use the matrix $(A^\tr +{\sigma_k}I)^{-1}$ instead of $(A^\tr-X_{k-1}G+{\sigma_k}I)^{-1}$ when computing $\cZ$.
+It is interesting to observe that \cite{LinSim13} also provides a low-rank variant of the Cayley subspace iteration algorithm: there, formulas for updating the factors of $\cX = \cZ (\cY)^{-1} (\cZ)^\tr$, where $\cZ \in \Complex^{n \times pk}$ and $\cY \in \Complex^{pk \times pk}$, are given.
+The contribution of \cite{MasOR14} was to show that the same formulas can be derived from a control-theory point of view.
+The main difference in comparison to our RADI variant of the low-rank Riccati ADI iterations is that, in order to compute $\cZ$, one uses the matrix $(A^\tr +{\sigma_k}I)^{-1}$, instead of $(A^\tr-X_{k-1}G+{\sigma_k}I)^{-1}$, when computing $Z_k$.
 This way, the need for using the Sherman--Morrison--Woodbury formula is avoided.
-However, the consequence is a significantly more complicated update of the matrix $\cY$, which in turn looses its block-diagonal structure.
+However, as a consequence, the matrix $\cY$ looses the block-diagonal structure, and its update formula becomes much more involved.
 Also, it is very difficult to derive a version of the algorithm that would use real arithmetic.
-Another disadvantage is the computation of the residual: along with $\cZ$ and $\cY$, one needs to maintain a QR-factorization of the matrix $[C^\tr \;\; A^\tr \cZ \;\; \cZ ]$, which adds significant computational complexity to the algorithm.
-Both \cite{LinSim13} and \cite{MasOR14} notice that setting $B=0$ reduces the Cayley subspace iteration algorithm to Lyapunov ADI method; they do not provide any connection to the qADI algorithm nor the Hamiltonian invariant subspace method. \\
+Another disadvantage is the computation of the residual: along with $\cZ$ and $\cY$, one needs to maintain a QR-factorization of the matrix $[C^\tr \;\; A^\tr \cZ \;\; \cZ ]$, which adds significant computational complexity to the algorithm. \\

 Each of these different statements of the same Riccati ADI algorithm may contribute when studying theoretical properties of the iteration.
 For example, directly from our definition \eqref{lrcf:eq:qadi-lr} of the RADI iteration it is obvious that